DinoChiesa/Apigee-Java-XMLDSIG/README.md

 </order>
 ```

-...the signed payload looks like this:
+...the signed payload (with the default settings) looks like this:

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="no"?><order>